Virtual Channel Purification: Optimal Number of Layers in VCP

 Here $n_c$ is the number of (dominating) error components in the channel.
 The discussion in \cref{sec:stronger_suppresion} focuses on the region where $\lambda \ll L$, in which $P_{\mathrm{c,cir}} \approx n_cL\left(\lambda/(n_cL)\right)^M$.
 For the expression in \cref{eqn:P_c_cir} to be accurate, we need the noiseless component to be dominating, which means $e^{-\lambda/L} \gg n_c^{-1}(1-e^{-\lambda/L})$ and thus $n_c +1 \gg e^{\lambda/L}$.
 For global depolarising noise where $n_c = 4^N$, we have $N \gg \lambda/(\ln(4)L)$ as a requirement.
 A similar but stronger restriction also applies to the corresponding expression for VSP in \cref{eqn:pscir}.

-The number of CSWAPs in VCP is $2NML$ and each of them will have a gate error rate $\alpha p$, i.e. the CSWAP gate errors is $\alpha$ times stronger.
-As mentioned in \cref{sec:practical_imple}, the noise in half of these CSWAPs can be mitigated by VCP, thus the remaining average fault rate due to CSWAP after VCP is approximately $NML\alpha p = \alpha ML\lambda/D$.
-The corresponding error rate due to CSWAPs is then:
+The number of \textsc{cswap}s in VCP is $2NML$ and each of them will have a gate error rate $\alpha p$, i.e. the \textsc{cswap} gate errors is $\alpha$ times stronger.
+As mentioned in \cref{sec:practical_imple}, the noise in half of these \textsc{cswap}s can be mitigated by VCP, thus the remaining average fault rate due to \textsc{cswap} after VCP is approximately $NML\alpha p = \alpha ML\lambda/D$.
+The corresponding error rate due to \textsc{cswap}s is then: